-Pack a Vegan Egg Salad Sandwich for a simple, satisfying lunch!
-This plant-based version of the classic is even more delicious & nutritious.
+Make a Vegan Egg Salad Sandwich for a simple, satisfying lunch!
+This tofu egg salad is packed with protein and perfect for meal prep.
 It’s made with House Foods tofu to celebrate National Soyfoods Month!
 (Originally published April 13, 2017)

-My grandmaw’s house was all about food growing up – and it wasn’t the healthiest food.
+My grandmaw’s house was all about food growing up.
 Donuts every weekend, pizza, smothered potatoes, Saltines with butter (lol), chocolate pudding pie (which I even vegan-ized!).
 My grandmaw would also make huuuge batches of egg salad, and my cousins and I would eat copious amounts of egg salad sandwiches on white bread.

 Food was everything.
 It was comfort and love and togetherness.
-It was also stomachaches and way too much sugar.
-But I have the fondest memories of eating comforting food at my grandparent’s house.
+I have the fondest memories of eating comforting food at my grandparent’s house.
 That’s what they’re for, right?

 The other day I started thinking of all those egg salad sandwiches I used to eat and how I could vegan-ize them.
 Chickpea salad always gives me more of a vegan tuna salad vibe, so I knew I wanted to use a different plant-based protein.
 Turns out, the secret is tofu!